vikramlearning/blazorbootstrap/README.md

 - Read the [Getting started page](https://docs.blazorbootstrap.com/getting-started/blazor-webassembly-net-8) for information on the framework installation, contents, examples, and more.

+## Charts

+Chart components have moved out of BlazorBootstrap and are now provided by the dedicated [BlazorExpress.ChartJS](https://chartjs.blazorexpress.com/) package.

+This is a breaking change for existing chart users: install `BlazorExpress.ChartJS`, import its namespace, load its browser scripts, and migrate from the former BlazorBootstrap chart API.
+See the [migration and setup guide](https://docs.blazorbootstrap.com/components/charts), the [GitHub repository](https://github.com/BlazorExpress/BlazorExpress.ChartJS), and the [original demos](https://chartjs.blazorexpress.com/demos/bar-chart).
 ## Blazor Bootstrap Components

 | Component Name | Docs | Demos |